FAQ

 How much does Wedding Memory cost?

 Wedding Memory costs $299 as a one-time payment.
 There are no monthly subscriptions, no per-guest fees, and no hidden charges.
-The price includes 30GB of storage, 12 months of hosting from the wedding date, unlimited guest uploads, a digital guestbook with reactions and comments, chapter-organized galleries, QR code generation, and a custom URL.
+The price includes 30GB of storage, 12 months of hosting from the wedding date, unlimited guest uploads, a digital guestbook with reactions and comments, chapter-organized galleries, QR code generation, and a personalized web address.
 Additional storage is available at $39 for 30GB extra (60GB total) if needed.
 Every wedding gets every feature — no tiers, nothing to upgrade.

 Can someone buy this as a wedding gift?